-Describe the state of value-based care and population health in your market?
+Describe the state of value-based care and population health in your market

-- The Portland metro area is highly saturated with large health systems (Kaiser, Prov, Legacy) who are making advancements in VBC/pop health daily, allowing them to rapidly expand their footprint in this market - Large number of CPC+ participants in our market (MSSP, MA, and others) transforming their care delivery models rapidly - Expanding prevalence of virtual care options that get at the quadruple aim, as it relates to VBC and pop health: video visits, telemedicine, remote patient monitoring, eConsults, eVisits. - In addition to OHSU's offerings, we know that SMART MD is being used at Adventist (patient portal to enter info and then they are contacted). - CareOregon is paying Rubicon MD for a third-party eConsult platform. - Other health systems also offer asynchronous and video platforms and the urgent care market is also expanding, with each system aligning with different options.
+The Portland metro area is highly saturated with large health systems (Kaiser, Prov, Legacy) who are making advancements in VBC/pop health daily, allowing them to rapidly expand their footprint in this market

+Large number of CPC+ participants in our market (MSSP, MA, and others) transforming their care delivery models rapidly

+Expanding prevalence of virtual care options that get at the quadruple aim, as it relates to VBC and pop health: video visits, telemedicine, remote patient monitoring, eConsults, eVisits.

+- In addition to OHSU's offerings, we know that SMART MD is being used at Adventist (patient portal to enter info and then they are contacted). - CareOregon is paying Rubicon MD for a third-party eConsult platform. - ➤ Other health systems also offer asynchronous and video platforms and the urgent care market is also expanding, with each system aligning with different options.

-How is your faculty practice preparing for value-based care and population health?
+How is your faculty practice preparing for valuebased care and population health?

+The OHSU Health System includes two community systems (Tuality, Adventist) to expand access for our patients in the Portland metro area.

+We have developed strong MD leadership to lead internal/external payer facing workgroups on medical cost and quality, finance, growth, and the analytics necessary to support value based care and population health such as:

+- Office of Primary Care and Population Health

+- Evidence-Based Practice

+- Telehealth

-- OHSU partnered with two health systems (Tuality, Adventist) to expand access for our patients in the Portland metro area. - We have developed strong MD leadership to head up a number of internal and external payer facing workgroups working to address, medical cost and quality, finance, growth, and the analytics necessary to support value based care and population health such as: - Office of Primary Care and Population Health - Evidence-Based Practice - Telehealth - Clinical Integration Medical Directors - Healthy Planet Steering Committee - We have approximately 50,000 patients at risk between our self insured employees, two risk individual exchange arrangements that care for a diverse patient population of 16,000 patients and a small MA population - We are also enhancing our infrastructure surrounding in preparation for participation in the BPCIA program this Fall entering into 12 bundles - We are integrating primary care within OHSU and across the metro area
+- Clinical Integration Medical Directors

+- Healthy Planet Steering Committee

+We have approximately 50,000 patients at risk between our self insured employees, two risk individual exchange arrangements that care for a diverse patient population of 16,000 patients and a small MA population

+We are expanding "service line" structure in preparation for the BPCIA program this Fall - entering into 12 bundles

+We are integrating primary care within OHSU and across the metro area